• Skip to primary navigation

 Make the cinnamon rolls

-• Roll the dough into a 12 X 14 inches (30 X 36 cm) rectangle.
-I like to roll it out on a large piece of parchment paper.
+• Transfer the dough to a lightly floured surface (or on parchment paper).
+Roll the dough into a 12 X 14 inches (30 X 36 cm) rectangle.

 • Spread the filling over the rolled-out dough, using the back of a spoon, leaving about 1 inch on the sides.